semih-suran/jewellery-store-fe/README.md

 - Non-Logged-In User > "Remove from bag" not working.

+- On Favourites Page, add to bag is removing the favourite item but not actually adding it in to the bag

+- ItemDetails Page, add to bag button is not working

 - recently added favourites for Logged-In User are not loading properly in favourites page before a page refresh.

 ### [Upcoming-Features]